 Laundry facilities on your ship

 On other cruises to warm weather destinations we would also suggestion looking for cruise ships with splash pads.
 This is because toddlers and babies can’t swim on cruise ships if not potty trained.
-However in our experience of cruising in Alaska, the water is too cold especially for babies to enjoy using the pool.
+However in our experience of cruising in Alaska, the water is too cold especially for babies to enjoy using the pool unless you are a cruise ship with a heated pool.

 Some cruise lines that a cruise Alaska you may want to consider include: